Indonesian National Revolution: Revolution and Bersiap

 Republican leaders struggled to come to terms with popular sentiment; some wanted passionate armed struggle; others a more reasoned approach.
 Some leaders, such as the leftist Tan Malaka, spread the idea that this was a revolutionary struggle to be led and won by the Indonesian pemuda.
 Sukarno and Hatta, by contrast, were more interested in planning government and institutions to achieve independence through diplomacy.
 Pro-revolution demonstrations took place in large cities, including one in Jakarta on 19 September with over 200,000 people, which Sukarno and Hatta, fearing violence, successfully quelled.

 By September 1945, many of the self-proclaimed pemuda, who were ready to die for '100% freedom', were getting impatient.
 It was common for ethnic 'out-groups' – Dutch internees, Eurasian, Ambonese and Chinese – and anyone considered to be a spy, to be subjected to intimidation, kidnapping, robbery, murder and organised massacres.
 Such attacks would continue throughout the course of the revolution, but were most present during the 1945–46 period, which is known as the Bersiap.

 Estimates of the death toll of the Bersiap period vary from 3,500 to 30,000.
 NIOD concluded a Dutch casualty number of approximately 5,500 with possible higher numbers but not above 10,000.
 Estimates of the number of Indonesian fighters killed in the lead up to and during the Battle of Surabaya range from 6,300 to 15,000.
 The Japanese forces lost around 1,000 soldiers and the British forces registered 660 soldiers, mostly British Indians, as killed (with a similar number missing in action).
-The actual Dutch military was hardly involved, as it started to return to Indonesia only in March and April 1946.